Artist

 Editorial context

-• Fix You and Yellow remain the clearest catalog anchors for the page.
+• Fix You and Yellow are the main tracked-song anchors for this estimate.

 • Alternative rock / Pop catalog streaming supports recurring long-tail demand.